“Perfectionism is the enemy of profitability,”

-Mark Cuban certainly knows that perfectionism has helped him a lot, but unfortunately he also is aware that perfectionism is the main obstacle on the way to success.
-Such an approach and attitude have led him to acquisition of a basketball team, as well as becoming a co-owner of 2929 Entertainment and a chairman of AXS TV.
+Mark Cuban certainly knows that perfectionism has helped him a lot, but unfortunately, he also is aware that perfectionism is the main obstacle on the way to success.
+Such an approach and attitude have led him to acquire a basketball team, become a co-owner of 2929 Entertainment and chair AXS TV.

 Perfectionism in a developer’s job

 Perfectionism in a developer’s job can be invaluable as far as a solution quality is concerned.
 But developers are only human.
 Being excessively detail-oriented and trying to run projects flawlessly can actually result in reduced productivity and lower effectiveness.
 Lack of job satisfaction, procrastination, and burnout can crush productivity.

 Pomodoro Technique – help is on its way

 The Pomodoro Technique is a time management method that will help deal with the mentioned problems.
 The technique was developed by Francesco Cirillo in the late 1980s.
 Basically, this timeboxing and iterative technique is based on 25-minute intervals, which are called pomodoros and are separated by short breaks.
 The name comes from an Italian word Pomodoro, which means tomato.
 Cirillo’s inspiration was his tomato-shaped kitchen timer.

 To start the technique, cut off completely from the world around you and fully focus on the task at hand.
 After 25 minutes, take a 5-minute break and then the cycle repeats.
 After 4 sessions it’s time for a longer 30-minute break.

 Time to reset